 You may know your federal income tax bracket.
 But that's not really what you pay.
-In fact, the average American pays about 11% of income in federal income taxes.
+In fact, the middle 20% of Americans by income pay about 13% in federal income taxes.
 But that average hides a great deal of variation: Some Americans pay nothing, and others pay more than 30%.1

 What determines the percentage you will pay?
 A lot of it is based on how much you make.
 But you can affect your tax bill by knowing the rules, managing how you generate income, choosing what accounts you invest in, and taking advantage of potential deductions.
 In general, there are three strategies you can use to try to manage your federal income taxes:

 - Defer taxes with tax-advantaged accounts or investing strategies, such as 401(k)s, 403(b)s, IRAs, health savings accounts (HSAs), and products such as deferred annuities.